 Terrorism and security issues are at the top of the political agenda in many countries.
-And this exciting and unique course gives you the opportunity to study these issues in depth, in a dynamic and stimulating academic environment.
+This exciting and unique course gives you the opportunity to study these issues in depth, in a dynamic and stimulating academic environment.

-During your time with us, you will examine a wide range of topics, including terrorist groups and their strategies and counter-terrorism policies in the US, UK, EU, Israel and Arab world.
-Plus you will choose from optional modules on subjects including:
+During your time with us, you will examine a wide range of topics, including terrorist groups and their strategies and counter-terrorism policies in the US, UK, Europe, and the Middle East.

 This course has both full-time and part-time routes over two 12 week semesters (plus the third semester or summer period for your dissertation for MA students).
 The part-time route can be studied via distance learning.

 For the full-time study option:

 Semester 2 - February to June

 One optional module from the following (30 credits):